xStarbound/xStarbound/doc/lua/root.md

 ## Paths

-Below is a detailed explanation of how paths work in xSB-2 (and stock Starbound).
+Below is a detailed explanation of how paths work on xStarbound (and stock Starbound).

 ### File paths

 *File paths* are paths within the OS's filesystem.
 These use your OS's conventions for filesystem paths.
-Note that relative file paths are relative to the directory containing the running xSB-2 (or stock) executable.
+Note that relative file paths are relative to the directory containing the running xStarbound (or stock) executable.
 Some notes for Linux and Windows:

   - On Linux, file and directory names are case-sensitive by default, only forward slashes (`/`) are parsed as path separators, the special names `.` and `..` are disallowed (but may still be used with their usual special meaning in paths), and on most Linux filesystems, any character other than a null byte (`\0`) or forward slash is allowed in file and directory names.
   - On Windows, file and directory names are case-insensitive by default, both backward (`\`) and forward (`/`) slashes are parsed as path separators, drive letters may need to be specified, several characters are not allowed in file and directory names, and multiple other caveats apply.
 See [this link](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file) for details.